andreas/andreas.github.io/_posts/2017-11-29-type-safe-graphql-with-ocaml-part-1.md

 ## Conclusion and Next Up

-This blog post describes a composable, extensible core for a GraphQL server implementation, which allows introspection and ensures to runtime exceptions by capturing complex invariants in the type system.
+This blog post describes a composable, extensible core for a GraphQL server implementation, which allows introspection and ensures no runtime exceptions by capturing complex invariants in the type system.
 In turn, this means users of the library can enjoy compile-time guarantees and build high-quality GraphQL APIs.

 Future blog posts will build more features on top of this core, adding support for: